 Wear a backpack

-We found this really lightweight backpack that is perfect for our hikes.
-It folds up in a little ball that we can leave in the car, but is ready for us to use anytime we go for a hike.
-The straps are wide and comfortable and it expands as the kids get hot and need to take off their layered sweatshirts.
+We have several lightweight backpacks that are perfect for our hikes.
+The straps are wide and comfortable and will expand as the kids get hot and need to take off their layered sweatshirts.
 Sure, they can tie them around their waste, but inevitably, one of them will drop their hoodie and I find myself carrying it.
 I toss in a few water bottles and snacks and there’s still room for the kids’ treasures (leaves, rocks, fossils, acorns….).

 Plan Your Trail